Illerhan/SimpleEngineP2/README.md

-# DOOM like game made with C++ OpengGL Engine
+# Engine made with C++ OpengGL

 > [!NOTE]
-> For the HP system use the L key to lose HP, thanks to this you wil be able to test the Death and HP gestion.

-## Features implemented

-- Doors system with buttons activated when you hsoot on them
-+ Elevator systeme with a button as the doors
-* Added a second level
+> For the DOOM, use the DOOM Branch.